Plant Schedules: Getting Started

-- Spreadsheet File: Send the plant schedule to Microsoft Excel for additional editing, cost estimation, separate faxing/printing, or other uses.
+Spreadsheet File: Send the plant schedule to a spreadsheet for additional editing, cost estimation, separate faxing/printing, or other uses.

 Entire Palette: Check this box to include the entire palette of plants you have selected for the project in the plant schedule, whether you have used the plants or not.
 Use this option to review the plant palette early in a project, which will help you determine what you need to add or delete.

 Include Xrefs: If your drawing has an external reference (Xref) attachment that includes plants, check this box to include those plants in the schedule.